sayatalabs/sayata-fullstack-assignment/README.md

 * Annual revenue - The company’s revenue last year in US Dollars. e.g. 1000000.
 * Status - (Either NEW or BOUND): The status of the submission.
 Default is set to NEW.
 BOUND means, submission has been bound (insurance coverage is active for that company).
 * Signed application - nullable BLOB.
 Defaults to null.
-After binding, it should hold the PDF of the signed application.
+Holds the PDF of the signed application.

 ## The client side